zowe/zowe.github.io/vNext.md

   </div>

   <div id="release-installation">
-    <p>This part show basic information about the installation of the first version of the PAX.
-We will provide more details and add link to the proper sections in docs-site in coming weeks</p>
+    <p>This part shows basic information about the installation of the first version of the PAX.
+We will provide more details and add link to the proper sections on Zowe doc site in coming weeks.</p>
     <h2>Prepare</h2>
     <h3>Extract Zowe convenience build</h3>
       <p>When extracting Zowe convenience build (<code>zowe-&lt;version&gt;.pax</code>), please note you should always <i>preserve extended attributes and file mode</i> with <code>-ppx</code> option.
 For example, <code>pax -ppx -rf zowe-&lt;version&gt;.pax</code>.</p>